d6lts/netforum_authentication/README.txt

 is matching the user to those criteria.
 By default it will search based on membership information.
 See netforum_auth_user_categories() and netforum_auth_categories()

+Cross domain SSO allows two drupal sites running this module to sign a user onto eweb using one of the domains.
+So if there were www.example.com, eweb.example.com, and www.different.com, both drupal sites can use sso to make a user on eweb.example.com appear logged in.

 Read more about how to set up and configure netforum authentication at admin/help/netforum_authentication